mhvwerts/MasonWeaver-finite-diff/README.md

 Here we provide a finite-difference solver for the Mason-Weaver problem.
 It can be used in the modeling of nanoparticle sedimentation behaviour.

 The present solver is based on the Crank-Nicolson finite-difference scheme described in [1].
-That paper contains furhter explanations of nanoparticle sedimentation.
+That paper contains further explanations of nanoparticle sedimentation.

 [1] Midelet, J.; El-Sagheer, A. H.; Brown, T.; Kanaras, A. G.;
     Werts, M. H. V. "The Sedimentation of Colloidal Nanoparticles in